 Q. Why should I buy from East Ridge Outfitters?

-A. East Ridge Outfitters is a family owned gear shop in PA that supports the local climbing, hiking, trail running, and conservation communities.
+A. East Ridge Outfitters is an independently-owned gear shop in PA that supports the local climbing, hiking, trail running, and conservation communities.
 By showing your support through your purchases and sharing our business with friends, you are encouraging the growth of access funds and conservation efforts in Central Pennsylvania.
 East Ridge Outfitters works closely with local rock climbing gyms, scout groups, and schools to encourage passion for the outdoors by sponsoring climbing competitions, clean & climb events, hill runs & other charitable organizations and events.
 Your patronage makes this possible.

 Q. Where are the rest of your products?
 I know you carry more in the store than what I see here…